LambdaSharp/ServerlessApi-Challenge/README.md

 This challenge is about using the [Serverless Framework](https://serverless.com/framework/) to create a Serverless REST API using API Gateway and Lambda.

-Using the serverless framework, will be creating a simple micro bloging platform using only serverless servicess.

 Pre-requisites
 --------------